MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/add-block-or-remove-users.md

 ## Bulk update users by importing a .CSV file

 > [!NOTE]
 > If your Yammer network is [in Native Mode](../configure-your-yammer-network/overview-native-mode.md), this action can be performed only in the [Azure AD User Management Portal](/azure/active-directory/fundamentals/add-users-azure-active-directory) and not within the Yammer Admin portal.

+Changes via bulk edit can take up to 24 hours to take effect throughout your network.

  **\* Verified Admin Only**